 2. Wash produce

-Fall is a popular time to go to apple orchards, pumpkin patches and farmers markets.
-Have kids help pick out fresh produce and wash it at home.
-This chore can get their feet wet in kitchen/cooking chores as well as teaching them a step in preparing their own meals or snacks.
+Have kids help wash produce as part of meal prep.
+This chore can get their feet wet in the kitchen while teaching them an important step in preparing their own meals or snacks.

 3. Be an extra pair of hands